matrix-org/matrix.org/content/twim-guide.md

 title = "Writing a good \"This Week in Matrix\" entry"
 +++

-This week in Matrix, which usually gets called TWIM, is a concept of posting small but precise project updates.
+This Week in Matrix (TWIM) is a weeekly digest on the blog in which anyone can post small concise updates about their Matrix projects, events and happenings.
 Those updates are collected in a digest, published every Friday on the [matrix.org blog](/blog/twim).
 It aims to allow the community to show off their progress in the Matrix ecosystem.